Overrated (Updated!)

 MATH OBJECTIVES

-• Calculate mean, median, and mode and compare the appropriateness in context
+• Calculate the mean, median, and mode

 Appropriate most times as students are developing conceptual understanding.